williiam-tran/ttl-class-sync/content/Introduction.md

 My typical day here would start like this:
 > I'd wake up late and rush to school, couldn't make it on time, thinking "screw it," and go buy breakfast with extra, extra toppings, leisurely enjoying every bite.
 >
 > I was the class secretary, so it was easy for me to **make up** a lot of excuses for my 15-to-30-minute tardiness.
-I did this so frequently that everyone gradually stopped questioning my legitimacy. **Getting away with it** almost every time - the pinnacle of gaslighting, huh?
+I did this so frequently that everyone gradually stopped questioning my legitimacy.
+> [[Vocabulary/Getting Away With It |Getting away with it]] almost every time - the pinnacle of gaslighting, huh?

 The daily inquiries were rather simple:
 >What should I eat next?